All Episodes

 She didn't even hear this.

-Well, then she called him he called him an affirmative action.
+He called him affirmative action.

 They don't want to know the truth.

-Because the lies that they've constructed for themselves are just much too easy to adhere to.
+They're not interested in because the lies that they've constructed for themselves are just much too easy to adhere to.

-And uh O'Donnell said, you know, one of the first to drag race into this coverage loudly was Rush Limbaugh yesterday on his show.
+And O'Donnell said, you know, one of the first to drag race into this coverage loudly was Rush Limbaugh yesterday on his show.

 Now, with much of what Rush says, he can never figure out what he means.